 New Features are:

 Finally I got all parts for the dtv2ser+usb boards including the missing USB connector.
 Actually a type A female connector was placed on the layout but it is less common.
-By mounting a type A male connector on the lower side of the PCB upside down I was able to replace the female connector with . . . → Read More: More dtv2ser+usb PCBs and a new KeyboardTwister
+By mounting a type A male connector on the lower side of the PCB upside down I was able to replace the female connector with the more common version.
+Now the board really looks like a USB stick:

 It took quite a while until I had the first prototypes of dtv2ser+usb here on my desk… Now they are here: I got nine boards from PCB-Pool and they really look great: